JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 ## Update the Salt reactor

 The reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
-Update the reactor.
-This reactor binds ```salt/engines/hook/appformix_to_saltstack``` to ```/srv/reactor/northstar_maintenance.sls```
+This reactor binds ```salt/engines/hook/appformix_to_saltstack``` event to this file ```/srv/reactor/northstar_maintenance.sls```

 ```
 # more /etc/salt/master.d/reactor.conf